com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 ### Multi-module projects

-If you're using Scoverage on a project with multiple modules then an additonal module, `ScoverageReport`, is available to help aggregate the reports from all `ScoverageModule`s.
+If you're using Scoverage on a project with multiple modules then an additional module, `ScoverageReport`, is available to help aggregate the reports from all `ScoverageModule`s.